Peter W. Atwater

 He received a Bachelor of Arts degree from Swarthmore College in 1968, majoring in sociology and anthropology.
 He received a National Institutes of Mental Health fellowship to study criminology at the University of Pennsylvania in 1968-69, and has studied accounting at the Wharton School.
 He was born in New York City, and is married to Elaine Hughes Singleton.
 They have two daughters and four grandchildren.

-Amy Walls is the Assistant Community Reinvestment Act Director for Discover Bank.
+Amy Walls is the Principal, Community Reinvestment for Discover Bank.
 In the position Amy manages community development activities including managing the bank’s charitable giving in Delaware, providing technical assistance to non-profits, coordinating volunteer initiatives, and supporting CRA investments and community development loans, totaling over $100 million annually in the mid-Atlantic region.